-- 1. Candidates applying for the MEngECE program are required to have a Bachelor's degree in Electrical Engineering, Computer Engineering, IT, or related fields from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research. - 2.
+- Candidates applying for the MEngECE program are required to have a Bachelor's degree in Electrical Engineering, Computer Engineering, IT, or related fields from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research. - 2.
 Based on the courses the applicant took at the undergraduate degree level and his/her previous experience, the Program Director may require the applicant to take certain remedial undergraduate courses or pass a challenge test.

-Course Code Course Title Credit Hours Prerequsite (s) CEN 304 Electronic Circuits and Devices 3 No Prerequisite EEN 345 Power Systems 3 No Prerequisite CEN 305 Microprocessors and Firmware Programming 3 No Prerequisite GEN 200 Engineering Economy 3 No Prerequisite
+Course Code Course Title Credit Hours Prerequsite (s) CEN 304 Electronic Circuits and Devices 3 No Prerequisite EEN 345 Power Systems 3 No Prerequisite CEN 305 Microprocessors and Firmware Programming 3 No Prerequisite GEN 200 Engineering Economy No Prerequisite CEN 320 Signals and Systems 3 No Prerequisite CEN 335 Introduction to Communications 3 No Prerequisite CEN 325 IoT: Foundations and Design 3 No Prerequisite